Taxodium distichum: Description

-The bald cypress grows in full sunlight to partial shade.
-This species grows best in wet or well-drained soil, but can tolerate dry soil.
+The bald cypress grows in full sunlight to partial shade; it grows best in wet or well-drained soil, but can tolerate dry soil.
 It is moderately able to grow in aerosols of salt water.
 It does well in acid, neutral, and alkaline soils across the full range of light (sandy), medium (loamy), and heavy (clay) soils.
 It can also grow in saline soils.
 It can tolerate atmospheric pollution.
 The cones are often consumed by wildlife.

-The tallest known specimen, near Williamsburg, Virginia, is 44.11 m (145 ft) tall, and the stoutest known, in the Real County near Leakey, Texas, has a circumference of 475 in (39 ft).
+The tallest known specimen, near Williamsburg, Virginia, is 44.11 m (145 ft) tall.
 The National Champion Bald Cypress is recognized as the largest member of its species in the country and is listed as such on the National Register of Champion Trees by American Forest.
 The National Champion Bald Cypress is in the Cat Island National Wildlife Refuge, near St. Francisville, Louisiana, and it is 96 feet tall, 56 feet in circumference, and is estimated to be approximately 1,500 years old.
 The oldest known living specimen, found along the Black River in North Carolina, is at least 2,624 years old, rendering it the oldest living tree in eastern North America.

 The Senator, a bald cypress in Longwood, Florida, was 165 feet tall before the hurricane of 1925, when it lost about 40 feet in height.
 It had a circumference of 47 feet and a diameter of 17.5 feet and was estimated to be 3,500 years old.
 It was burned down accidentally in 2012.